aximgeo/slap/readme.md

 A few notes and caveats:

 - Ideally, database connections will be via SDE, and use a connection file.
 Sourcing from a File Geodatabase is also supported; note that the FGDB will likely not be checked into version control.
+For file geodatabase, `"type": "FILEGDB_WORKSPACE"`
 - If the FGDB sits on a share, consider using a UNC path rather than a drive letter, unless you are **sure** that the drive will always be mapped.
 - For network shares (i.e., sourcing a FGDB), you *must* use JSON-escaped backslashes in the config (i.e., `\\`).
 The `inputs` parameter should *not* add escapes (i.e., use `\`).
+- It is possible to source from both an enterprise geodatabase(s) and file geodatabases(s) in the same MXD.

 ## TODO
 - Add support for Image Services, GP Services, etc.